Fiori-Tracker/fioritracker.github.io/2020FPS01/ext/intro.md

 # Extending Fiori Tracker

-The Fiori Tracker platform lets you extend Application and Catalog functionality by building custom relations.
+The Fiori Tracker family lets you extend Application and Catalog functionality by building custom relations.

 # Rules for building custom relations